 ■ Examination: two-hour end-of-course examination (30% of final grade for course)

 Main Assessment In: April/May

-The main aim of this course is to introduce students to core techniques in Computational Finance, such as pricing options using binomial trees, simulation of asset prices, Monte Carlo methods as applied to complex derivatives, solving Black-Scholes type equations numerically, solving dynamic optimization problems numerically, and how to implement these techniques using the modelling software MATLAB.
+The main aim of this course is to introduce students to core techniques in computational finance, such as simulation of asset prices, pricing options using stochastic models, Monte Carlo methods as applied to complex derivatives, solving Black-Scholes type equations numerically, solving dynamic optimization problems numerically, and how to implement these techniques using modelling software packages and programming languages.

 Intended Learning Outcomes of Course